swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

         └── SwiftTestConstants.swift ⎦
 ```

-The proposed solution would enable the above package to do the following:
+The proposed solution would enable the above targets to do the following:
-1. Export the public API from across the mixed language sources.
+1. Export their public API, if any, from across the mixed language sources.
 1. Use C/Objective-C/C++ compatible Swift API from target’s Swift sources
    within the target’s C/Objective-C/C++ sources.
 1. Use Swift compatible C/Objective-C/C++ API from target’s C/Objective-C/C++